tsenart/vegeta/README.md

 The internal concurrency structure's setup has this value as a variable.
 The actual run time of the test can be longer than specified due to the responses delay.

+#### -header
+Specifies a request header to be used in all targets defined.
+You can specify as many as needed by repeating the flag.

 #### -ordering
 Specifies the ordering of target attack.
 The default is `random` and